ehlesp/smallab-k8s-pve-guide/G039 - Backups 03 ~ Proxmox VE backup job.md

     - The `VM` field is editable here, so you can assign any identifier to the new VM generated from this restoration process.

       - See how by default it already puts the lowest identifier available, in this case `102`.
-Remember that this ID can't be lower than `100`.
+Remember that this ID cannot be lower than `100`.

-      - You can't put an ID already in use.
+      - You cannot put an ID already in use.
 If you do, the field will be highlighted in red and the `Restore` button will be disabled.
 It does not matter if the ID is the same as the VM from which the backup was made, as shown below.

         ![Restore window with wrong configuration](images/g039/pve_restore_bkp_rest_window_bad_cfg.webp "Restore window with wrong configuration")